Our Blog8 EV Myths in India Everyone Should Stop Believing

 Infographic showing the circular benefits of EV battery recycling, highlighting environmental and economic advantages.

-• Most modern EV batteries come with 8–10 year or 100,000 km warranties, and long-term data shows no evidence of premature failure.
+• Most modern EV batteries come with 8 to 10-year or 100,000 km warranties, and long-term data shows no evidence of premature failure.
 When batteries age, they often find a second life in stationary energy storage before recycling.

 Myth 4: There Are No EV Charging Stations in India

-Fact: India’s public charging network is expanding rapidly.
+Fact: India’s public EV charging networks are expanding rapidly.

 Visual representation of state-wise EV charging station numbers in India.